dnzng/pxtorem/README.md

 ## CSS

-If there is a named title element in your design, its width and height are 100px and 30px respectively.
-When the base option is set to 100, which is default and recommended, You can know its value by simple calculations, and write as follows:
+If there are some named title elements in your design, its width and height are 100px and 30px respectively.
+When the `base` option is set to 100, which is default and recommended, You can know its value by simple calculations, and write as follows:

 ```css
 .title {